pftmclub/BaiGfe-EX/README.md

 &#x200B;

+\- Optional (might help in some case where user previously was logged in) find

+    E.info("automatically resent verification email"), u.endActionAsync(r, "EMAIL_NOT_VERIFIED"), y.showEmailVerification(e)

+\-  and remove

+    , y.showEmailVerification(e)

 # How to Block Data Collection / Telemetry (block all or keep Games Optimisations)

 Step 1 - Open the hosts file in a text editor (notepad++) :